Aboodtt404/BloomChain/readme.md

 # BloomChain Landing Page

 A professional, interactive landing page for BloomChain - the revolutionary Web3 gardening game built on the Internet Computer Protocol for WCHL 2025.
+This landing page serves as a wishlist signup platform while the game is in development.

 ## 🌟 Features

-- **Interactive 3D Garden Scene**: Built with Three.js and React Three Fiber
+- **Immersive 3D Background**: Floating Web3 elements with Three.js and React Three Fiber
 - **Responsive Design**: Mobile-first approach with Tailwind CSS
 - **Modern Animations**: Smooth transitions and micro-interactions
 - **Email Wishlist Signup**: Form validation with React Hook Form and Zod